Brave New World Suffering Quotes

 His first night in the hermitage was, deliberately, a sleepless one.
 He spent the hours on his knees praying, now to that Heaven from which the guilty Claudius had begged forgiveness, now in Zuñi to Awonawilona, now to Jesus and Pookong, now to his own guardian animal, the eagle.
 From time to time he stretched out his arms as though he were on the Cross, and held them thus through long minutes of an ache that gradually increased till it became a tremulous and excruciating agony; held them, in voluntary crucifixion, while he repeated, through clenched teeth (the sweat, meanwhile, pouring down his face), "Oh, forgive me!
 Oh, make me pure!
 Oh, help me to be good!" again and again, till he was on the point of fainting from the pain.
 (18.31)

-Passages like this one make it clear that John's need to punish himself stems from his religious sentiments, but also from his investment in the Shakespeare texts of his childhood.
+Passages like this one make it clear that John's need to punish himself stems from both his religious sentiments and from his investment in the Shakespeare texts of his childhood.
 Both extol the virtue of suffering, which helps to explain why John confuses the two in his mind.